Set up Requirements Projects

 Right Panes:

-• Instructions — displays help text related to the current document object, see Instructions.
+• Instructions — displays help text related to the current document object, see Custom Requirement Attributes and Instructions example.

 To toggle it, click View, mouseover Right Panes, and select Instructions Pane.
 Or press CtrlAltI.